 - Victim Witness Division (3-4 positions): assist victims through the criminal justice process in an informative, supportive manner that enables them to be involved and provide input into the process.
 Advocates for crime victims within the court system.

 - Juvenile Division (1 position): provide support to the investigators and attorneys by composing correspondence to juveniles eligible for the Diversion Program, maintaining Diversion case files, preparing the weekly docket and materials needed, and assisting with pre-trial preparations.

 - District Court (as needed/varies; none in the summer): assist with the process for prosecuting felony cases by performing duties such as clerical work, pulling dockets, preparing materials, observing and becoming familiar with cases, etc.

-- Central Services (as needed/varies): assists in the provision of administrative support for the entire Office of the District Attorney and performs activities associated with supporting an imaging and records management center.
+- Central Services (2-3 positions, currently accepting applications): assists in the provision of administrative support for the entire Office of the District Attorney and performs activities associated with supporting an imaging and records management center.

 - Interns/Volunteers will be given the opportunity to learn firsthand about the Criminal Justice System and how the court process operates, work with various members of the community who interact with the court system in some fashion, and practice skills through assigned tasks.
 Students can use the hours they work to assist with completing their degrees.
 Also, the knowledge and experience gained is an impressive addition to any resume.

 - What are the minimum requirements and time commitment for internships and volunteer positions?